biqqles/deconstruct/README.md

 # deconstruct
-**deconstruct** provides a Pythonic analogue of C's `struct`, primarily for the purpose of interpreting (i.e. _deconstructing_) contiguous binary data.
+**deconstruct** is a tiny (125 lines of code) package that provides a Pythonic analogue of C's `struct`, primarily for the purpose of interpreting (i.e. _deconstructing_) contiguous binary data.

-Internally, deconstruct uses Python's [struct module](https://docs.python.org/3/library/struct.html) and can be considered an abstraction of sorts. struct (the module) can be frustrating to use: its format strings appear arcane and furthermore separate the description of the data from its representation, a definite strength of C's `struct`.
+Internally, deconstruct uses Python's [struct module](https://docs.python.org/3/library/struct.html) and can be considered an abstraction of sorts. struct (the module) can be frustrating to use: its format strings appear arcane and furthermore separate the description of the data from its representation, a definite strength of C's struct.

 In contrast, deconstruct allows structs to be defined and used using a syntax that is Pythonic while maintaining close correspondence to C.